 Housing costs in Twisp are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-The armed forces are a huge part of the life in Twisp, employing 18.76% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Accommodation and Retail industries employ 21.19% and 18.10% of the civilian workforce, respectively.
+18.76% of the workforce is employed in the armed forces, making the military a huge focus of life in Twisp.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Accommodation and Retail industries respectively employ 21.19% and 18.10% of the civilian workforce.

 Also of interest is that Twisp has more people living here who work in computers and math than 95% of the places in the US.